johnmcfarlane/papers/c++/error-handling.md

 a _provider_ about the run-time behaviour of some or all of a program.
 _User contract violation_ of a contract is what typically leads to disappointment.

+## What Are the Parameters of a Contract?

+The following set of parameters -- expressed as questions -- are helpful in understanding the correct error-handling strategy for a contract.

+* Where, and in what form, is the agreement expressed?
+* Who is the provider of the contract?
+* Who is the user of the contract?
+* What are the consequences of violation by user?

 ### What About Provider Contract Violation?

 Both the user and the provider can have contractual obligations.